greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/INSERT.html.md

 conflict\_action
 :   conflict\_action specifies an alternative `ON CONFLICT` action.
 It can be either `DO NOTHING`, or a `DO UPDATE` clause specifying the exact details of the `UPDATE` action to be performed in case of a conflict.
 The `SET` and `WHERE` clauses in `ON CONFLICT DO UPDATE` have access to the existing row using the table's name \(or an alias\), and to the row proposed for insertion using the special excluded table. `SELECT` privilege is required on any column in the target table where corresponding excluded columns are read.

-:   XXX Note that the effects of all per-row `BEFORE INSERT` triggers are reflected in excluded values, since those effects may have contributed to the row being excluded from insertion.
+:   Note that the effects of all per-row `BEFORE INSERT` triggers are reflected in excluded values, since those effects may have contributed to the row being excluded from insertion.

 index\_column\_name
 :   The name of a table\_name column.
 Used to infer arbiter indexes.
 Follows `CREATE INDEX` format. `SELECT` privilege on index\_column\_name is required.